snarfed/arroba/README.md

 * `PRELOAD_WINDOW`, number of events to preload into the [`subscribeRepos` rollback window](https://atproto.com/specs/event-stream#sequence-numbers) at startup, as an integer.
 Defaults to 4k.
 * `SUBSCRIBE_REPOS_BATCH_DELAY`, minimum time to wait between datastore queries in `com.atproto.sync.subscribeRepos`, in seconds, as a float.
 Defaults to 0 if unset.
 * `SUBSCRIBE_REPOS_SKIPPED_SEQ_WINDOW`, number of sequence numbers to wait before skipping emitting a missing one over the firehose.
 Defaults to 600, ie 10 minutes at 1qps emitted events.
+* `SUBSCRIBE_REPOS_SKIPPED_SEQ_DELAY`, seconds to wait before skipping emitting a missing sequence number over the firehose.
+Defaults to 120, ie 2 minutes.
 * `BLOB_MAX_BYTES`, maximum allowed size of blobs, in bytes.
 Defaults to 100MB.
 * `BLOB_REFETCH_DAYS`, how often in days to refetch remote URL-based blobs datastore to check that they're still serving.
 May be integer or float.
 Defaults to 7.
 These re-fetches happen on demand, during `com.atproto.sync.getBlob` requests.
 * `BLOB_REFETCH_TYPES`, comma-separated list of MIME types (without subtypes, ie the part after `/`) to refetch blobs for.
 Defaults to `image`.
 * `MEMCACHE_SEQUENCE_ALLOCATION`, boolean, whether to allocate `subscribeRepos` sequence numbers via memcache atomic operations, and only update the datastore in batches, instead of allocating each sequence number from the datastore individually.
 Requires `datastore_storage.memcache` to be set to a `pymemcache.Client`.
 * `MEMCACHE_SEQUENCE_BATCH`, integer, size of batch of sequence numbers to allocate from `AtpSequence` into memcache.
+Defaults to 1000.
 * `MEMCACHE_SEQUENCE_BUFFER`, integer, how close we should let memcache get to the current max allocated sequence number in `AtpSequence` before we allocate a new batch.
+Defaults to 100.

 <!-- Only used in app.py:
 * `REPO_DID`, repo user's DID, defaults to contents of `repo_did` file